 Sometimes we were brazen.
 I don’t know how the custom started, but during Ramadan we switched to Gauloises or Gitane, strong French cigarettes, as the smoke of choice.
 Milk or no milk, we got away with it.

-Or, realising that another friend, W—‘s family wasn’t home, we’d go to his house to raid, heating left-overs with no mind for the time it would take (someone might get home), the smell it would leave, or that someone would notice that some of it was gone.
+Or, realising that another friend, W—‘s family wasn’t home, we’d go to his house to raid, heating left-overs with no mind for the time it would take (microwave ovens were still uncommon and someone might get home), the smell it would leave, or that someone would notice that some of it was gone.
 Or – the horror, the horror – that, unbeknownst to us, his father was home, spending time with his pigeons in the backyard.

 Walking up Klein Drakenstein Road, S— would wave the parcel of food at Muslims driving by, gesturing that we were going home to eat and would they join in.
 As with many young and struggling couples, S— and his wife had a room with his parents.
 As my brother and I knew them also through their courtship, it was not unusual for us to bundle into their room and picnic with them on the chicken, F— shaking her head, but smiling at the mischief of her husband and his friends.

 His mother knocked on the door: “S—, vriet julle al weer hier binne?”
 (Are you stuffing yourselves again in here?)